dev-aspectj/aspectj-maven-plugin/README.md

     have to, because if you do not specify `complianceLevel`, it will counter-intuitively revert to the AspectJ default of 1.4, even though you also specified source and target.
   * Since AspectJ 1.9.8.M1, the `--release N` switch works correctly and is supported by a new parameter `release` in this plugin.
-For that purpose, version 1.13 of this plugin depends on AspectJ 1.9.8.M1, while MojoHaus 1.12.0 depends on AspectJ 1.9.7, which does not have `--release N` support yet.
+For that purpose, version 1.13 of this plugin depends on AspectJ 1.9.8.M1, while MojoHaus 1.14.0 depends on AspectJ 1.9.7, which does not have `--release N` support yet.
 Furthermore, if `release` is used, it automatically takes precedence over all of `complianceLevel`, `source`, `target`.
+  * This plugin supports Java 17 for `complianceLevel`, `source` and `target` since version 1.13, while MojoHaus 1.14.0 only allows version 16 as a maximum.
+Since 1.13.1, it even depends on a Java-17-enabled AspectJ version (1.9.8.RC1 or higher) by default.
+  * Since plugin version 1.13.1, there is no upper bounds check for Java versions anymore, i.e. you no longer need to upgrade the plugin in order to use a more recent Java compiler source or target version.
+Simply upgrading AspectJ Tools in the plugin dependency configuration will be enough, as long as you do not need any new plugin features.
   * You can use Java preview features using the `enablePreview` option, which maps to the `--enable-preview` compiler option at your own risk.
 The documentation explains the consequences and limitations, because many Java users are unaware of them.
 I chose to rather add a separate option and document it well than to force users to use the new